 - In areas where rapid deindustrialisation has occurred, regeneration tends to focus on cultural tourism or the installing new service industries.
 But to make cities truly liveable and attractive to live in, it needs to focus on the wellbeing of citizens and welfare.

 - Manufacturing is not a dirty word.
 The industrial manufacturing Birmingham is known for doesn’t need to be replaced – it needs to be transformed to be more relevant for the challenges for today (housing, wellbeing, recycling, transportation to name just a few).
+Urban Manufacturing is a way of doing this, BCU are leading on the UrbanM project which looks at collaborative making.

 - Post-industrial land and brownfield sites can be test beds for new modes of living, self-build techniques and to integrate sustainable systems to make the city greener and improve air quality.